A mistake that English language learners often make is to misuse the word “challenge.” Let’s look at it in the context of running a race:

 Another verb you can use is "try", as in, "I'm going to try running the race"; "I'll try to run the race"; or "I'll give the race a try."
 However, all three of those have different nuances.
 Be sure to check out the blog post on how to use "try" correctly.

-Here's a challenge for you: Choose one of the options for "challenge" above and write a few more sentences to complete the story.
+Here's a challenge for you: Choose one of the examples for "challenge" above and write a few more sentences to complete the story.
 If you'd like, you can submit it as homework using this link or go over it with your next teacher.

-disqualified [adjective]— to say that someone is no longer allowed to be in office, or to do an activity or competition because they broke the rules.
+disqualified [adjective]—to say that someone is no longer allowed to be in office, or to do an activity or competition because they broke the rules.